 Four types of questions are used in the Integrated Reasoning section:

-Test takers will be presented with a sortable table of information, similar to a spreadsheet, which has to be analyzed to find whether answer statements are accurate.
+You are presented with a sortable table of information, similar to a spreadsheet, which has to be analyzed to find whether answer statements are accurate.
 This is a three-part IR question, where you use the data to make judgments about three pieces of information; each of your judgments has to be correct to get credit for the question.

-Test takers will be asked to interpret a graph or graphical image, and select the option from a drop-down list to make response statements accurate.
+You are asked to interpret a graph or graphical image, and select the option from a drop-down list to make response statements accurate.
 Graphs can be bar graphs, pie charts or venn diagrams.

 A question will involve two components for a solution.
 Based on a short written explanation of a phenomenon, situation, or mathematical problem, you come up with the proper assertions or mathematical expressions that meet the two interrelated criteria presented in the question.